Hold the phone. I just found out you can regrow food in water without dirt. Could gardening get any better when you have two black thumbs?

 I think not.
 And my black thumbs aren’t the only reason I’ve been hesitant to garden.
-I can be costly too, but ever since I found ways to water my garden for free, I’ve been all over it.
+It can be costly too, but ever since I found ways to water my garden for free, I’m all over it.

 Then my step-mom showed me how to regrow food in water – she had a couple heads of lettuce in a bowl in her kitchen.
 But as it turns out, it’s just one of several veggies that can grow without dirt, and without much effort too.